NabaviLab/VarSimLab/docs/source/user-guide.rst

 To prepare a reference genome, follow these steps:

-1. Create a new folder to hold your files.
-2. Copy the reference genome in FASTA format (.FASTA | .FA ) to the folder.
+1. Copy the reference genome in FASTA format (.FASTA | .FA ) to the folder.
 You can also download genome from UCSC Genome Browser https://genome.ucsc.edu/cgi-bin/hgGateway
-3. Copy target regions file in BED format (.BED) to the folder.
+2. Copy target regions file in BED format (.BED) to the folder.
 You can also download the target files from UCSC Table Browser https://genome.ucsc.edu/cgi-bin/hgTables.
 You can also see more information about preparing the bed file at our github repository https://github.com/NabaviLab/VarSimLab

 That's it!
 Your reference is ready to generate reads from.